damhonglinh/Kul-TODO/README.md

 Kul TODO
 =================

-An TODO List Android application that can sync with Google Task.
+A TODO List Android application that can sync with Google Task.
 <br/><br/>
 Special features:
 <ul>